Skip to content

 Number of frames to display each gradient step.
 Increase to slow down the gradient animation.

-loop_gradient bool
+no_loop bool

-travel bool
+no_travel bool

-Display the gradient as a traveling wave.
+Do not display the gradient as a wave.

 travel_direction Direction